allegroai/clearml-docs/docs/clearml_agent.md

 clearml-agent daemon --dynamic-gpus --gpus 0-7 --queue dual=2 opportunistic=1-4
 ```

-Notice that a minimum and maximum value of GPUs was specified for the `opportunistic` queue.
+Notice that a minimum and maximum value of GPUs is specified for the `opportunistic` queue.
 This means the agent
 will pull a Task from the `opportunistic` queue and allocate up to 4 GPUs based on availability (i.e. GPUs not currently
 being used by other agents).